sam-goodwin/punchcard/README.md

 });
 ```

-Then, the `DynamoDB.Table` has this type:
+Then, the `DynamoDB.Table` would be of this type:
 ```ts
 DynamoDB.Table<'id', 'count' /* sort key is now defined */, {
   id: StringType,